 Gloucestershire Coroners Service

-Gloucestershire Coroner's Court is a brand new complex which brings together all of the services of the Coroner under one roof.
+The Gloucestershire Coroner’s Court is a purpose built complex which brings together all of the services of the Coroner under one roof.

 Court room for inquests

 A purpose built court room for the Coroner to conduct inquests is the focal point of the complex.
 This room includes Coroner's bench, witness stand, jury area, advocate benches and seating for 30 members of the public and press.

 This versatile space would be open for similar agencies on days when the Coroner is not sitting.
 For further information contact us.